sanger/traction-service/documentation/volume-tracking/docs/schema-registry.md

 ### Producers

 Producers for volume tracking were written in Ruby (Ruby on Rails as the web framework).
-The library (i.e., Ruby Gem) we have used to serialise the messages using the schemas is [`avro`](https://rubygems.org/gems/avro/versions/1.8.1?locale=en).
+The library (i.e., Ruby Gem) we have used to serialize the messages using the schemas is [`avro`](https://rubygems.org/gems/avro/versions/1.8.1?locale=en).
 We use `avro` library's `Avro::IO::BinaryEncoder` to encode the data into binary format using the schema and send the binary data along the AMQP channel established with the message broker.

 ### Consumers

 Consumers for volume tracking were written in Python.
-The library we have used to deserialise messages using the schemas is [`fastavro`](https://github.com/fastavro/fastavro).
+The library we have used to deserialize messages using the schemas is [`fastavro`](https://github.com/fastavro/fastavro).
 We use `fastavro` library's `schemaless_reader` to decode the data into a Python type and map it in a way that we could access the data inside messages.

-## The general process of message serialisation and deserialisation
+## The general process of message serialization and deserialization

-The following figure aims to give a bird's-eye perspective on message serialisation and deserialisation.
+The following figure aims to give a bird's-eye perspective on message serialization and deserialization.

 ### Publisher